openhab/openhabian/docs/openhabian-DEBUG.md

 Note that this is just a summary to cover the most commonly encountered default case.
 The full boot procedure and how to obtain IP address, DNS resolver, default route and NTP server addresses is highly complex and widely customizable and a comprehensive description how to properly configure your Internet access and router are out of scope of openHABian.
 Please g**gle for how to accomplish that.

-## Installation
+## Install
 Etch-Burn-d(isk)d(ump)-Flash-whatever the image to an SD card, insert it and boot from there.
 If you have one available, attach a console (monitor and keyboard) to follow the install process.
 If you don't have any, try to access the web console at `http://<yourhostip>:8080/first-boot.txt`.
 It will display the contents of `/boot/first-log.boot` at intervals of 2 seconds.
 Mind you that if installation fails, network access might be possible or not so you might need to access the box via console anyway in order to find out what went wrong.

 Login to your box using either the console or the network using `ssh openhabian@<hostname>`.
-The default hostname (if you didn't change it at installation time) is `openhab`.
-The default passwort is `openhabian`.
+The default hostname is `openhab`.
+The default passwort is `openhabian` unless you changed it in `openhabian.conf` at installation time.
-If that step already fails, it is likely that installation failed because you have not provided proper DNS service as mentioned in the _prerequisites_ section.
+If that step already fails, it is likely that installation failed because you have not provided a proper DNS or DHCP service as mentioned in the _prerequisites_ section.

 Once logged in, enter `sudo bash` to become the root user.
 Check if your install fails at some stage (also if it seems to hang forever): there will exist a file either `/opt/openHABian-install-failed` or `/opt/openHABian-install-inprogress` to reflect these states (to check, `ls -l /opt/openHABian-install*`).